ecmendenhall/specljs-template/README.md

 # specljs-template

-A Leiningen template for a basic project including both speclj tests for Clojure and specljs test for ClojureScript.
+A Leiningen template for a project using specljs tests.

 ## Usage